cruidin/bird-lovers/README.md

 I take a very simple and laid back approach to birding and this is reflected in the design style I created for this project.
 Since it is not only just a coding project but also an artistic one, the aim is to showcase my drawings and stories to an audience of primarily art and bird lovers.

 This project was conceived as a response to our first Milestone Project at The Code Institute for their Full Stack Web Development Program.
-It comprises of a responsive and static website with 4 pages using HTML5 and CSS.
+It comprises of a responsive and static front-end website with 4 pages using HTML5 and CSS.

 [Back to the top](#the-bird-lovers-club)